Removing late payments from your credit report: What to know

 Still want to know more?
 Here are the answers to some frequently asked questions about late payments:

-Late payments don’t just affect your credit scores.
+Late payments don’t just affect credit scores.
 They can also result in late fees and higher interest rates.
-If you have a new credit card with a promotional APR, you could lose that too.
+If you have a new credit card with a promotional annual percentage rate, you could lose that too.

 If a credit card account is 180 days past due, the issuer may close and charge off the account.
 This means the account is permanently closed but the account holder still has to pay the debt.
 Some issuers might charge off accounts sooner than 180 days past due.